 “In my own head, I was going to show them — show everyone — that I was going to become somebody,” Deyvi said.

 And, he did.
-After graduating from both the electrician technician and automotive and programs at UEI College West Covina, Deyvi is now the Assistant Manager at a Big O Tires in the Los Angeles area.
+After graduating from both the Electrician Technician Training Program and Auto Mechanic Programs at UEI College West Covina Trade School Campus, Deyvi is now the Assistant Manager at a Big O Tires in the Los Angeles area.

 A Lesson in Perseverance

 Deyvi has always worked on his own car.
 As a rule, he insisted on it.
 So, pursuing a career as an automotive technician seemed to be the most natural fit for him.

 Yet, as a teen, the soldiering life called, and he answered enthusiastically.
 It’s a life he continues to miss, despite the injuries and hardships he faced during and after years of active duty.